savant-nz/carbon/Source/CarbonEngine/Defines.md

 #### `CARBON_INCLUDE_OPENGL41`

 Enables the use of the OpenGL 4.1 Core Profile graphics interface backend.
 The supported GLSL versions are 1.10 and 4.10.
-This graphics interface is currently only supported on macOS 10.9 and later.
+This graphics interface is currently only supported on macOS.

 #### `CARBON_INCLUDE_OPENGLES2`